(Blistering Dissents by Kagan & Sotomayor)

 February 28, 2020

-Quoting an article by Charlie Savage appearing in the Washington Post on February 28, 2020.
+Quoting an article by Charlie Savage appearing in the New York Times on February 28, 2020.

 “WASHINGTON — A federal appeals court ruled on Friday [February 28, 2019] that Congress could not sue to enforce its subpoenas of executive branch officials, handing a major victory to President Trump and dealing a severe blow to the power of Congress to conduct oversight.